-The raw Pumpkin Seeds are very hard not only to the touch but also for your tummy.
-Some people eat them whole without Cleaning and this might be too hard.
+The raw Pumpkin Seeds are very hard not only to the touch but also on your tummy.
+Some people eat them without cleaning, which might be too harsh.

-By soaking them in the water, the pepitas will soften and are much easier digestible.
+Soaking them in water or milk will soften the pepitas and are much easier to digest.

 How long do I need to soak Pepitas before roasting?

-If you have no time at all to soak the pepitas, you can fasten the process by boiling the Pumpkin seeds for about 10 minutes together with a bit of salt.
+If you have no time to soak the pepitas, you can fasten the process by boiling the Pumpkin seeds for about 10 minutes with a bit of salt.

 How to Eat Pumpkin Seeds?

-Pumpkin Seeds are a perfect Keto or a Low Carb Snack for whenever you crave something crunchy but low calories at the same time.
+Pumpkin Seeds are a perfect Keto or a Low Carb Snack for whenever you crave something crunchy but with low calories simultaneously.

-If you are not eating them whole, it will take you a pretty long time to eat a substantial amount.
-They go perfectly with a glass of wine or just as a snack while watching movies together with our Keto Popcorns.
+If you are not eating them whole, eating a substantial amount will take a long time.
+They go perfectly with a glass of wine or as a snack while watching movies with our Keto Popcorn.